Nora (name)

-Nora is a feminine personal name.
+Nora is a feminine given name.
 It mainly originates as a short form of Honora (also Honoria), a common Anglo-Norman name, ultimately derived from the Latin word Honor (with that meaning).
 In Hungary, the name Nóra originates as a short form of Eleonóra.

 The Irish Nóra is likewise probably an Irish form of Honora.
-A diminutive form of Nóra is Nóirín; this name has numerous Anglicised forms, such as: Norene and Norine,.
+A diminutive form of Nóra is Nóirín; this name has numerous anglicised forms, such as: Norene and Norine.

 Nora has been among the most popular girl names in Norway in the 2000s, topping the list of most popular girl names in 2012.

-In Finnish and Arabic there's a given name Noora.
+In Finnish and Arabic there is a given name Noora.

+"Bloody Nora", "ruddy Nora" or "flaming Nora" is a British minced oath, not named after any real individual.